anyfavors/n8n-helm/README.md

 GitHub Actions used in this repository and the Helm tooling versions referenced in the workflows.
 When a new version of the `helm-docs` plugin or a GitHub Action becomes available, Renovate opens a pull request with the update.
-Maintainers should review these PRs and merge them once the checks pass.
+These pull requests are automatically merged once all checks succeed.
 ---
 ## Verifying chart signatures